Jalalx/kdb/README.md

-# A knowledge database in command line
+# A knowledge database in your command line
 `kdb` is a knowledgebase command line tool.
 You can use it as is or integrate it with 3rd party tools to make your own Retrieval Augmented Generation (RAG) system.

 ## How to query information?